sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 ===================

 This document has already referred to two SunPy groups, namely "developers" and "maintainers" there is also a third primary SunPy group "owners".
-These owners' have control over the means of production.

 SunPy owners
 ------------